Q. What is the consultation about?

 This increases the risk of planning consents being granted by appeal and development occurring in more random locations outside the Council’s control, including on Green Belt land.

-A. The Government has produced for each local authority in the Country a housing target using a ‘standard housing methodology’ which is a formula based on population trends and the affordability of housing.
+The Standard Methodology is based on population projections and affordability.
 The figure for Southend is 1,181 dwellings per year which equates to 23,620 houses or flats over a 20-year period.
 This represents a three-fold increase on past development rates in the Borough.

 Q. How were the potential sites (HELAA sites) identified and chosen?